-4.3.3.4 Plan B Examination
+4.3.3.4 Plan B Capstone Paper

-A final examination is required of all Plan B M.S. students during the last semester of their program.
-For Plan B, the student must be registered at MSU during the semester in which the examination or evaluation is administered (see Maximum and Minimum Credits).
+A final Capstone Paper is required of all Plan B M.S. students during the last semester of their program.
+The student must be registered at MSU during the semester in which the Capstone Paper is administered (see Maximum and Minimum Credits).
 This requirement may be waived if the examination is administered during the summer session immediately following a spring semester during which the student was registered and/or prior to a fall semester in which the student will be registered.
-The examination will be graded by 2 members of the Graduate Committee, and consists of the following:
+The examination will be graded by the Graduate Director and the current Chair of the Graduate Committee., and consists of the following:

-- 1. Students must submit an approximately 5-page paper (not including references) on a packaging topic of their choosing. - 2.
-Topic should be chosen in agreement with the Graduate Director. - 3.
+- 1. Student should meet with the Graduate Advisor and provide a summary of the research topic including at least 10 references. - 2.
+After the Graduate Advisor approval of the research topic, the students must submit an approximately 5 to 8 page paper (not including references) - 3.
 Students cannot use material/topic that the student has used in a previous course.